Legitimate Ways To Make Money

 You'll need to choose a topic you're interested in, but be sure to get something that you can write about…a lot.
 For example

 - herb gardens

 But choosing the topic is just your first hurdle.
 You also need to buy a domain name, set up your website, and figure out what you want to write about.
 When all that is said and done, you still have to make some sales in order to be profitable.
 This is what I do, and it's what I teach when I help people get their first affiliate website set up.

-I’m no genius.
-But I did have some really good mentors and a great set of a training to follow.
-There’s no reason you can’t do the same.
+I'm no genius.
+There's no reason you can't repeat my results.
 Learn to do what I do by signing up for your free affiliate marketing course.

 Let's Wrap Things Up

-These 7 legitimate ways to make money online can actually make put money into your wallet.
-These are not just ‘theoretical’, or ‘ideas’ that might work.
+These 8 legitimate ways to make money online can actually make put money into your wallet.
+These are not just theoretical, or ideas that might work.
 These are real business strategies.
 I hope I made everything clear, especially how I earn my own income.
-I’ve been doing this consistently for about 5 years now, so don’t hesitate to ask me any questions before you get started.
+I've been doing this consistently for about 8 years now, so don't hesitate to ask me any questions before you get started.